srobo/arena/comp16/token-check/README.md

 When run it will output a stream of information about what markers it can see, as well as what it is able to determine about the token as a result.

+To check a token the user should hold the token up in front of the camera and slowly rotate it.
+This is best done by loosely holding opposite corners of the token level in front of you and then rolling the token either forwards or backwards.

-Once it has seen all 6 sides of the token it will emit a summary of whether that token is correct or not.
+Once the script has seen all 6 sides of the token it will emit a summary of whether that token is correct or not.
 This information is based on the comparisons made between pairs or triples of markers which were seen at any one time.

 It should be noted that there are currently no checks that there is a chain of comparisons which includes all markers, so it is theoretically possible